weaviate/weaviate/gsi/README.md

 # Architecture

-The following is a high-level architecture of a system with the Weaviate Gemini Plugin:
+The following is a high-level architecture of a complete system with the Weaviate Gemini Plugin:

 ![alt text](Gemini_Plugin2.png)

+Additional component descriptions:
+* Gemini Plugin - This is the code contained in this repo and serves as the bridge between Weaviate and GSI's APU vector acceleration boards.
+* FVS - GSI's Fast Vector Search Library
+* GSL - GSI Search Library
+* GSM - GSI System Management
+* numpy - The Gemini Plugin stores raw vectors as Numpy compatible files and shares the vectors via fast memory mapping via a shared file system.

 # Quick Start